nishnarudkar/nishnarudkar/README.md

 # Hi there! 👋 I'm Nishant Narudkar

 Welcome to my GitHub profile!
-I'm a passionate software developer and data scientist with a keen interest in web development, machine learning, and open-source contributions.
-Here you'll find a showcase of my projects, experiments, and collaborative efforts.
+I'm a passionate software developer and data scientist, dedicated to building intelligent solutions for the real world.
+My work spans web development, machine learning, and robotics, with a special interest in open-source collaboration.
+Here you’ll discover a portfolio of my projects, experiments, and team efforts.

 ## 🔍 About Me
-- **📈 Data Scientist**: Enthusiastic about data analysis, machine learning, and real-world forecasting problems.
+- **📈 Data Scientist** — Specializing in data analysis, machine learning, and forecasting for actionable insights.
-- **💻 Software Developer**: Experienced in TypeScript, React, Next.js, Python, and web technologies.
+- **💻 Software Developer** — Experienced in TypeScript, React, Next.js, Python, Dart, and modern web technologies.
+- **🤖 Robotics & Automation** — Familiar with ROS2 and MATLAB for research and robotic systems development.
-- **🎓 Lifelong Learner**: Always exploring new technologies and refining my skills.
+- **🎓 Lifelong Learner** — Constantly evolving by exploring new frameworks, domain areas, and best practices.
-- **🌐 Open Source Enthusiast**: Contributor to a variety of open-source projects.
+- **🌐 Open Source Enthusiast** — Active contributor to projects advancing data science and dev tooling.

 ## 🚀 Featured Project